Posts Tagged ‘fire development’

 The ability to read the fire and predict likely fire behavior is a critical skill for both firefighters and fire officers.
 Previous posts have examined how to use the B-SAHF scheme to recognize critical fire behavior indicators and identify the stage of fire development, burning regime, and potential for extreme fire behavior such as flashover or backdraft.
 However, there is something missing!

 Experience is critical to adapting standard procedures and practices to a complex and dynamic operational environment.
 However, learning about fire behavior and changes in fire conditions based on fireground observations are a bit like a black box test.
 Black box testing is a technique for testing computer software in which the internal workings of the item being tested are not known by the tester.
-This is not entirely true in the case of fire behavior, but there is much that we don’t know when assessing conditions on the fireground.
+This is not entirely true in the case of fire behavior, but there is much that we dont know when assessing conditions on the fireground.
 How long has the fire been burning?
 What are the specific characteristics of the fuel?
 What sort of internal compartmentation is present?
 What exactly is the ventilation profile?
 Some of these factors can be determined during fire investigation and it is also possible to determine (with some degree of uncertainty) what influence these factors had on the outcome of the incident.
 Did you ever wonder how fire behavior would have changed if you had used different tactics?
-Unfortunately, in real life there are no “do overs”!
+Unfortunately, in real life there are no do overs!

 UL Tactical Ventilation Research Project